tamershahin/grails-spring-security-oauth-dailymotion/README.md

 Notes
 =====
-Respect some other providers Dailymotion has the ablitity to obtain a new Access Token Starting from a Refresh Token created when the user log in succesfully the first time.
+Unlike some other providers, Dailymotion allows obtaining a new access token from a refresh token created when the user logs in succesfully the first time.
 Take a look at refreshToken property in DailymotionOAuthToken class and getAccessTokenWithRefreshToken public method in CustomDMOAuth20ServiceImpl class.

-So I suggest to add some methods the in SpringSecurityOAuthController (or create a new service that take cares of this actions):
+If you want to use this possiblity in an easy way, I suggest adding some methods to your SpringSecurityOAuthController (or creating a new service for that):

 ```